 In an ideal world, no one would ever face a charge of operating under the influence (OWI).
 Unfortunately, arrests for this offense have become all too common in in Wisconsin.
 In 2008 alone there were over 40,000 arrests for OWI in the state, The highest rate in the country.
 While penalties for a first conviction often consist of fines and license revocation of up to nine months, penalties increase dramatically with each subsequent violation.
 For those unfortunate enough to be facing a fifth OWI offense, these penalties may be quite severe.

 Jail-time, Fines, and License Suspension for Fifth OWI Offense in Wisconsin

 A fifth conviction for OWI in Wisconsin can result in numerous detrimental outcomes, including incarceration, financial penalties, and restrictions on the ability to operate motor vehicles.
-Incarceration can range anywhere from six months to six years, while fines of up to $10,000 can be imposed.
+Incarceration can range anywhere from six months to ten years, while fines of up to $10,000 can be imposed.
 A two to three year driver’s license revocation will be imposed.

 To understand the real-world consequences more fully, let’s examine two actual cases of those convicted of a fifth OWI.